Title: Antoine Amedee Marie Vincent Manca de Vallombrosa, Marquis de Mores Papers

 Citation: Researchers are requested to cite the collection title, collection number, and the State Historical Society of North Dakota in all footnote and bibliographic references.

-Transfer: Ninety-two photographs and postcards and one-hundred-one negatives were removed from the collection and transferred to the Photo Archives in December 1983.
+Transfer: Ninety-two photographs and postcards and one-hundred-one negatives were removed from the collection and transferred to Photo Collection #00042 in December 1983.
 Two drawings, a lock of hair, eye glasses and case, and fabric samples were transferred to the Museum Division in December 1983.

 Antoine Amedee Marie Vincent Manca de Vallombrosa was born on June 14, 1858 in Paris, France.
 He acquired the title of Marquis de Mores at the age of 21.
 He married Medora von Hoffman, an American heiress, on February 15, 1882 in Cannes, France.
 They had two sons, Louis and Paul, and one daughter, Athenais.